Chapter 5: Otigen Toolchain

 AssemblyScript

-otigen init my_contract --lang assemblyscript
+otigen init my-contract --lang as

-cd my_contract
+cd my-contract

-# Edit assembly/index.ts, declare entries + state in otigen.toml
+# Edit assembly/index.ts; declare entries + state in otigen.toml.

 otigen build # verify + package